solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 normally the disk space allocated to any App Services in the Plan.
-App Service Plan storage sizes range from 1GB to 1TB; therefore, if a database will grow past 1TB, it cannot be hosted as InApp and it will need to be hosted it in Flexible Server.
+App Service Plan storage sizes range from 1GB to 1TB; therefore, if a database will grow past 1TB, it cannot be hosted as InApp and it will need to be hosted in Flexible Server.
 For a list of other limitations, reference [Announcing Azure App Service MySQL in-app].

 To implement this deployment, reference the [Cloud Deployment to Azure App Service with MySQL InApp] article.